 I want them to read the great books, understand the big picture of world history, and even learn Latin.
 And I also want them to be able to appreciate the beauty of music, especially the great composers throughout history.

-I long to be able to provide my children the education I never had.
+I long to be able to provide my children with the education I never had.